QYHuang00/MR-Comparison/README.md

 [2] Vilhjálmsson, Bjarni J., Stephan Ripke, Peter Kraft, et al. Modeling Linkage Disequilibrium Increases Accuracy of Polygenic Risk Scores.
 The American Journal of Human Genetics, vol. 97, no. 4, 2015, pp. 576-592.
 [(LDpred GitHub)](https://github.com/bvilhjal/ldpred)

-## Noted
-In a practical project, approximately ten scripts would execute concurrently due to the large scale of the process.
-This GitHub repository serves as a code sample and contains a subset of scripts intended to illustrate the overall workflow.
-The full codebase would be considerably larger than the example provided here.